 July 20, 2013

 Our attorneys have extensive experience providing legal services to a wide variety of health care clients across the country on challenging and sophisticated matters.
-By way of illustration only, our attorneys have recently:
+By way of illustration only, our attorneys have:

 - Organized physician practices, home health agencies, management service organizations, hospital physician practice subsidiaries and other health care providers and suppliers, which has included the preparation and negotiation of shareholder agreements, operating agreements, buy-sell agreements and related corporate documents.